Task 1 – Influential graphic design example from the history of design.

 Task 3 – Collaborative workshop

-For collaborative workshop task we were paired into groups of two to come up with some initial ideas on how we would tackle the brief “How can graphic design highlight the benefits of the outdoors and fresh air, and encourage positive societal change in an age influenced by digital technology?”.
+For the collaborative workshop task we were paired into groups of two to come up with some initial ideas on how we would tackle the brief “How can graphic design highlight the benefits of the outdoors and fresh air, and encourage positive societal change in an age influenced by digital technology?”.
 I set up a Figma board and we created bullet point lists to break down how the best way to approach the brief would be.
 To start off me and Noah began to discus our target audience before thinking of creative design choices.
 We chose the 14-29 age group, and since we are in that age range ourselves we would be able to use our own experiences as key examples.

 The first idea we came up with would consist on an alarm clock as to alert the user when to come of their devices.
 With that idea in mind, we put our focus towards an app designed to alarm the user to put down the phone away and go out, perhaps to do something more constructive.
+Even though the users may forget they have the app installed, the idea of it being an alarm app would mean it would be able to remind them of the purpose of installing the app in the first place.

 Task 4 – Major Project Brief